FYNDevelopers/fyn-broadcaster/README.md

 ## License

-FYN Broadcaster requires a valid license key for full functionality.
+FYN Broadcaster requires a valid license key for full functionality. ($150 one-time purchase).

 - Streaming and recording features require an active license
 - Licenses are bound to one computer (machine-locked)